espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 To show how to use components, we will create a new project from the scratch and add the component LED strip, later, we will change the approach to work with the Board Support Packages (BSP).

-#### Hands-on with components
+### Hands-on with components

-This hands on will use a component for the RGB LED (WS2812) connected on the ```GPIO8``` and the [Remote Control Transceiver]([https://docs.espressif.com/projects/esp-idf/en/release-v5.2/esp32c6/api-reference/peripherals/rmt.html) (RMT) peripheral to control the data transfer to the addressable LEDs.
+This hands on will use a component for the RGB LED (WS2812) connected on the ```GPIO8``` and the [Remote Control Transceiver](https://docs.espressif.com/projects/esp-idf/en/release-v5.2/esp32c6/api-reference/peripherals/rmt.html) (RMT) peripheral to control the data transfer to the addressable LEDs.

-1. Create a new project blank project.
+1. **Create a new project blank project**

+Create a new project using the Espressif IDE.

+**Command Line Interface**

 To create the project form the command line interface (CLI), you can use the following command.
 Make sure you have your ESP-IDF installed.